innotrade/enapso-community/README.md

 ## 🚀 Getting Started

+To get started with ENAPSO, follow these simple steps:

-Are you ready to start building your own intelligent and highly-connected applications?
-Getting started with ENAPSO is easy!
-Simply download our free Postman collection with all API calls from this repository, and you'll be on your way.
+1. Download our free Postman collection with all API calls from this [this link](https://raw.githubusercontent.com/innotrade/enapso-community/main/ENAPSO.postman_collection.json).
+You can also find it in the root directory of our GitHub page.
+2. Select the appropriate environment based on your requirements:

-We've also included a **Consumer** environment for Postman.
-The **Consumer** environment provides read-only rights, allowing you to familiarize yourself with ENAPSO before diving in.
-This environment is perfect for testing and evaluating it before using it in your own applications.
+    * If you want to test the functionalities of our platform, use the **Consumer** environment.
+This environment provides read-only rights and is perfect for testing and evaluating ENAPSO before using it in your own applications.

-**If you're looking to get your own isolated tenant to work with your own data, you can request access to a tenant by filling out [this form](google.com) and our support team will assist you in setting it up.The tenant will be available as a 2-week trial for you to test the functionality.**
+    * If you want your own isolated tenant to work with your own data, fill out [this form](https://www.innotrade.com/enapso-tenant-registration) to request access to a tenant.
+Our support team will assist you in setting it up, and the tenant will be available as a 2-week trial for you to test the functionality.
+    * If you want to operate ENAPSO on-premises, such as running it locally in your own Docker Compose or Kubernetes environment, contact us at support@innotrade.de, and we can provide you with the credentials to access the images through our container registry.
+To learn more about how you can deploy ENAPSO services locally, you can follow this [link](https://github.com/innotrade/enapso-community/wiki/ENAPSO-Platform-Services-on-On-Premises-Solutions-with-Kubernetes-and-Docker-Compose).
+3. Authenticate yourself by executing the login call.
+The token returned in the response will automatically be stored in an environment variable.
+4. You're all set!
+Start building your own intelligent and highly-connected applications using ENAPSO.

+**Note:** If you need help with importing Postman collections and environments, you can refer to the documentation available in this [link](https://github.com/innotrade/enapso-community/wiki/Importing-Postman-Collections-&-Environments).

 ## 🔑 Authentication and Authorization

+Authentication is required before you can use ENAPSO.
+To authenticate yourself, follow these steps:

+1. Select the environment you want to use (Consumer or a custom one).
+2. Execute the login call.
-Before diving in, authentication is required.
-With Postman, simply select the environment (Consumer or a custom one ), execute the login call, and the token returned in the response will automatically be stored in an environment variable.
-With that, ENAPSO is ready to process your first requests.
+3. The token returned in the response will automatically be stored in an environment variable.

 Please note that the Consumer environment is configured with read-only rights, providing limited functionality of the APIs.
-If you are looking to access all the features and extended functionality of ENAPSO, please contact us by filling [this form](google.com) and requesting for your own tenant.
-Our team will be happy to assist you and help you take full advantage of our platform which would be available as a 2-week trial for you to test the functionality..
+If you are looking to access all the features and extended functionality of ENAPSO, please fill out [this form](https://www.innotrade.com/enapso-tenant-registration) and request your own tenant.
+Our team will be happy to assist you and help you take full advantage of our platform which would be available as a 2-week trial for you to test the functionality.

+For any queries related to ENAPSO's usage on local environments and partnership opportunities, contact us at support@innotrade.de

 ## 📙 Additional Resources
 Along with API documentation and Postman collection available in this repository, We also have created a comprehensive wiki to guide you through the use of ENAPSO.
 The wiki includes detailed explanations of each microservice, along with step-by-step instructions and screenshots to help you get started quickly and easily.
 Whether you're new to ENAPSO or an experienced developer, the wiki is a valuable resource for understanding and using ENAPSO to its full potential.